So… What’s a macro?

 There’s your five-minute macro masterclass!
 If you have any questions, leave it below & we’d be happy to help.

-Nirvana Life offers three different meal size options to cater to all fitness and health goals.
+Nirvana Life offers two different meal size options to cater to all fitness and health goals.
 Which meal is right for you?

-Lean: Catered for those wanting to lose weight, our lean meal is high in protein and low in carbohydrates; keeping muscles lean and strong whilst reducing your energy intake.
+Weight loss: Catered for those wanting to lose weight, our weight loss meal is high in protein and low in carbohydrates; keeping muscles lean and strong whilst reducing your energy intake.

-Our lean meals contain on average 90g protein and 50g of carbohydrates.
+Our weight loss meals contain on average 90g protein and 50g of carbohydrates.

-Our fitness meals contain on average 145g of protein and 100g of carbohydrates.
+Our balanced meals contain on average 145g of protein and 100g of carbohydrates.